 Our panels do not contain any volatile organic compounds (VOCs) or other harmful chemicals that can affect your health.
 The components used to make our SIPs (foam, oriented strand board, and adhesive) meet some of the most stringent standards for indoor air quality.
 EPS uses pentane which is a non-CFC blowing agent that dissipates shortly after production.
 It also has no off-gassing.

 Even the manufacturing process (steam-expanded polystyrene beads) is environmentally friendly with a 25% lower C02 footprint per R-value by comparison to fibreglass.
 The beads are made with steam which is compressed together with heat, so there are no greenhouse gas emissions.

 We’ve heard the argument that EPS is filling up our landfills and takes an incredibly long time to break down.
 While this is true, there is definitely a solution to this problem, which brings us to the next myth ….

 Myth #2: EPS IS NON-RECYCLABLE

 This is the only rigid foam product that is 100% recyclable in New Zealand.
 Although not accepted by Council kerbside recycling, there are many other places like EXPOL, Waste Management and Mitre 10 that will accept your clean, uncoloured EPS for recycling.
 Check out this site to find a location near you: https://airpop.co.nz/recycling/

 Another benefit of building with EPS panels is that they are cut to size in the factory, which means less wastage.
-There is a small amount of extra EPS that is sent to the building site used as packaging to protect the panels during transport.
+There is a small amount of extra EPS that is sent to the building site and used as packaging to protect the panels during transport.
 These, and any offcuts made on-site are taken straight to a recycling centre.